29jm/29jm.github.io/_posts/2020-05-24-a-terminal-at-last.markdown

 }
 ```

 Anyway, you can paint stuff now.
-It's plenty fast in QEMU, but that could still be easily improved: right now we tell the wm to update the whole window rect<sup>[<a href="" title="clipping rules still apply in wm land, of course">7</a>]</sup>, when we could tell it to update only the small square containing the new line we just drew.
+It's plenty fast in QEMU, but that could still be easily improved: right now we tell the wm to update the whole window rect{% anecdote 7|clipping rules still apply in wm land, of course %}, when we could tell it to update only the small square containing the new line we just drew.
 Another big improvement, and not just to paint, would be to store the mouse's position as a pair of floats instead of ints, because right now small movements are basically ignored due to rounding errors in the wm's code.
 One advantage is that it's really easy to draw squares right now, but unless a sizeable fraction of users turns out to be rabbid fans of the [Suprematist][suprematist] movement, I think it's worth fixing.

 ---